athakur3/Algorithms-With-Swift/README.md

 # Algorithms-With-Swift
-Writing this project for reference and learning purposes.
+Writing this project for reference, fun and learning purposes.
 Have started with simple algorithms, will try to cover more as we go on this journey

 ## Common Algorithms